Koredotcom/docs/docs/xo/administration/billing.md

 * Billing Sessions: Total number of completed sessions.
 * Voice Sessions: The count of Voice Sessions in a conversation consumed in an App; calculated as every 15 minutes of interaction with the Virtual Assistant or an Agent.
-* Agent Count: The count of agents subscribed to the plan for each app.
+* Agent Count: The count of agents subscribed to the plan for each app aggregated by Day/Week/Month.

 Users can filter and view billing data for individual apps and refine the data further with date filters.
 They can select from predefined ranges such as 24 hours, 7 days, or 30 days or set a custom date range.